-The regional center is the metropolitan area that includes Tōkyō, Yokohama, Kawasaki, and Chiba.
+The regional centre is the metropolitan area that includes Tōkyō, Yokohama, Kawasaki, and Chiba.

 - Chiba Prefecture (千葉県 Chiba-ken)